TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - diagnose why web cant connect to native local servers but first add TURN servers maybe
 - memory problem with hyperactive space station

-- fix tip order in tutorial about fast reloads etc move it to later

 - setup stun/ice/turn servers

 - wtf is that crosshair glitch when hosting via 'srv'
     - have to move mouse right away somewhere far

-- we could implement a pause mode when we detect no packets from the server for more than 1 sec

-- mapping can be done in signalling server easily, only use this map during relay when mapping dest id to peer
-    - native servers should be able to specify a webrtc "alias" in their heartbeat
-        - can be honored just on init for simplicity
-        - will be useful for official servers and other new dedicated ones
-        - /game/us though could pick the best US server
-        - /game might just choose the best one always
-    - we can do aliasing later, for now it's enough to have ad hoc aliases for official servers on startup

-- for correct destructions, we may capture not "this" but a shared ptr to callback contexts.
-    - likely the entire struct should be in shared ptr. then we should lock in all callbacks

 - hide the counter on runtime errors